-Each eligible employee is automatically enrolled in the Plan, at a contribution rate of 3%, and becomes a participant of the Plan, unless the employee elects to decline participation within 45 days of his or her eligibility date.
+Each eligible employee is automatically enrolled in the Plan, at a contribution rate of 3% on a pre-tax basis, and becomes a participant of the Plan, unless the employee elects to decline participation within 45 days of his or her eligibility date.
 Participants who are automatically enrolled but do not make investment elections have their contributions allocated to one of six Wells Fargo age-based default funds.
-During 2011, participants may contribute up to \$16,500 of annual compensation, on a pre-tax or after-tax basis, as defined in the Plan.
-Participants who are or will attain age 50 before the end of the Plan year may elect to defer additional amounts up to \$5,500 ("catch-up contributions") to the Plan that year.
+Additionally, on an annual basis, employee deferrals are automatically increased by 1%, up to a maximum contribution rate of 6%, unless the employee elects to decline.
+During 2015, participants may contribute up to \$18,000 of annual compensation, on a pre-tax or after-tax basis, as defined in the Plan.
+Participants who are or will attain age 50 before the end of the Plan year may elect to defer additional amounts up to \$6,000 ("catch-up contributions") to the Plan that year.

-The Company matches participant contributions equal to 100% of salary deferrals up to a maximum matching amount of \$4,000 during 2011.
+The Company matches participant contributions equal to 100% of salary deferrals up to a maximum matching amount of \$5,000.
 Participant and employer matching contributions are invested as directed by the participant.
 The Company may also elect to make a profit sharing contribution to the Plan in the form of cash.
-During 2011, the Company's profit sharing contributions totaled \$1,065,828, and were paid in March 2012.
+During 2015, the Company's profit sharing contributions totaled \$1,444,176, and were paid in March 2016.